DarwinJS/Community-Blog/Posts/2021/03/DarwinJS-Contribution-LightningFastandEasyProvisioningofGitwithSSHKeyAuthenticationonWindows.md

 ### Mission Impossible Coding Principal 3: Enable Zero Footprint Execution of the Latest Version (Directly From Repository)

 Like many Mission Impossible Code examples, this one is designed and test to be executed directly from a git raw URL to make it easily used from a single repository location.
-Here is the command to run it from the source location:

-`Invoke-Expression -command "Invoke-WebRequest -uri 'https://gitlab.com/missionimpossiblecode/MissionImpossibleCode/-/raw/master/install-gitwithssh.ps1' -UseBasicParsing -OutFile ./install-gitwithssh.ps1" ; . ./install-gitwithssh.ps1`
+The first code snippet under Solution Details below shows how to use this feature.

 ### Code Behavior